-The 2020 QAP draft has been created by staff working with developers and other interested parties to update and make changes to the existing QAP.
+The 2021 QAP draft has been created by staff working with developers and other interested parties to update and make changes to the existing QAP.

 Staff is presenting the draft for board members to review.
 Board member changes will be incorporated by legal counsel.
-Upon review staff will release the 2020 QAP for public comment.
+Staff will then release the 2021 QAP for public comment.